 At the time of registration, each school must pay the registration fees for their team via a credit card.
 The registration fee is calculated by reference to how many teams a school registers with the cost to register a team increasing with each team (up to 5 teams per school).
-This cap is to ensure there is opportunity for other schools to register a team.
+This cap is to ensure there is an opportunity for other schools to register a team.
 The number of teams in the MTC in any given year is capped due to resourcing constraints.

-Please refer to the Fee Schedule for the relevant Competition year on the website.
-Upon registration, schools will receive a Tax Invoice Receipt (automatically generated email).
+Please refer to the fee schedule for the relevant Competition year on the website.
+Schools will receive a Tax Invoice Receipt (automatically generated email) upon registration.